Introduction

 Fraud and qui tam

 We handle a broad spectrum of health care fraud cases—regulatory, civil, and criminal—including claims of billing fraud, false claims, kickbacks, off-label promotions, and an array of other matters.
-We have served as counsel in proceedings filed against health care providers by the DOJ, HHS, and state authorities.
+We have served as counsel in proceedings filed against health care providers by the DOJ, HHS, and state authorities, and have extensive experience defending clients in matters relating to the qui tam provision of the False Claims Act.

-Our team includes a founding member of the Health Fraud Task Force for the U.S. Attorney’s Office for the Middle District of Florida and two current co-chairs of the Health Care Fraud Sub-Committee of the ABA White Collar Crime Committee.
+Our team includes former members of DOJ’s Fraud Section and a current co-chair of the Health Care Fraud Sub-Committee of the ABA White Collar Crime Committee.

 Investigations

 We understand the impact these investigations have on our clients’ day-to-day commercial and professional activities.
-For businesses, the damage to reputation and finances can be significant; for individuals, the toll on their lives and families can be extraordinary.
-Our representation of clients takes these factors into account in seeking resolutions that can achieve our clients’ goals and objectives.
+For businesses, the damage to day-to-day operations, reputation, and finances can be significant; for individuals, the toll on their lives and families can be extraordinary.
+Our representation of clients takes these factors into account in seeking resolutions that can achieve our clients’ goals and objectives, while minimizing internal interruptions.

 Our health care attorneys help clients navigate the process of obtaining advisory opinions and other guidance from the HHS Office of the Inspector General and elsewhere, enabling them to pursue their work while confident about the regulatory process.
 We also work with the HHS OIG to obtain clarity and resolution for our clients who are under investigation.